Ateneo Blue Eagles

 The Ateneo Blue Eagles are the collegiate varsity teams of the Ateneo de Manila University that play in the University Athletic Association of the Philippines (UAAP), the premiere collegiate league in the Philippines.
-The collegiate women's varsity basketball team is called the Lady Eagles.
 The Ateneo collegiate men's varsity basketball team was not always called the Blue Eagles.
 It got the name Blue Eagles when Ateneo adopted the Eagle as its mascot in 1938.
 Prior to that, from 1914 it was known under different names.
-Beginning with UAAP Season 84 in May 2022, Ateneo de Manila University officially decided to unify student athletes and varsity teams under the "Blue Eagles" moniker, regardless of sport, gender, or age group.

 Ateneo has fifteen collegiate men's varsity teams that participate in fifteen sporting events of the University Athletic Association of the Philippines, its mother league.
-Twenty five years after playing their last game as Blue Eagles, the Board of Directors of the Ateneo Sports Hall of Fame review their playing years as Blue Eagles.
-Those who meet the criteria are inducted into the Ateneo Sports Hall of Fame.

 Team identity

 Team monikers

 When Ateneo started to participate in intercollegiate sports in 1914, its varsity basketball teams were simply referred to by the school community as the Ateneo Seniors and Ateneo Juniors.
 They were later dubbed the Blue and Whites by the sports press in the early 1920s when Ateneo joined sports leagues.
 When Ateneo adopted the Eagle as its mascot in 1938, the college team was given a new name: Blue Eagles.
 The Ateneo Blue Eagles are sometimes called the Hail Mary Quintet by the sports press.
 This moniker was given to the Blue Eagles in 1926 when sports press noticed that the team would pray the Hail Mary (as the school’s patroness is the Immaculate Conception) during game time-outs and would win by the skin of their teeth.

 Ateneo is one of the four UAAP member schools that participate in all of the fifteen sporting events of the University Athletic Association of the Philippines.
-Since the Eagle is the mascot of all the varsity teams participating in these sporting events all of them are called Blue Eagles.
-However, the Guidon which is the school's official student publications have given them specific names to differentiate them when news about their games are reported.
-They are as follows:
+Until 2020, The Guidon, the school's official student publication, gave specific names to differentiate the various varsity teams.
+However, beginning with UAAP Season 84 in May 2022, Ateneo de Manila University officially decided to unify student athletes and varsity teams under the "Blue Eagles" moniker moving forward, regardless of sport, gender, or age group.